oristopo/nanoTAPR/README.md

 A VNA performs measurements on one-port or two-port networks.
 A two-port network has input and output (plus ground(s)).
 A one-port network has only an input (and ground).
-The network input is connected to nanoVNA CH0 (TX) connector, and the output of the network is connected to nanoVNA CH1 (RX) connector.
+The network input is connected to nanoVNA CH0 (TX) connector, and the network output is connected to nanoVNA CH1 (RX) connector.

 This VNA is capable of four measurements: